kyma-project/api-gateway/hack/managed-kyma-migration/README.md

 #### Prerequisites

-- Reconciliation is disabled for Stage environment
+- Reconciliation is disabled for Stage environment (kyma/management-plane-config `PR #4486`)

 #### Migration procedure

-1. Commit the module manifest to the `kyma/module-manifests` internal repository, using the `fast` channel.
-2. Verify that the ModuleTemplate is present in `kyma/kyma-modules` internal repository.
-3. Verify that the ModuleTemplate in `fast` channel is available on `Stage` environment SKRs.
+1. Verify that the ModuleTemplate in `fast` channel is available on `Stage` environment SKRs.
-4. `kcp login` to Stage, select some SKRs on `Kyma-Test/Kyma-Integration`, and run `managed-kyma-migration.sh` on them using `kcp taskrun`.
+2. `kcp login` to Stage, select some SKRs on `Kyma-Test/Kyma-Integration`, and run `managed-kyma-migration.sh` on them using `kcp taskrun`.
-5. Verify if the migration was successful on the SKRs by checking the status of APIGateway CR and the reconciler's components.
+3. Verify if the migration was successful on the SKRs by checking the status of APIGateway CR and the reconciler's components.
-6. Run `managed-kyma-migration.sh` for all SKRs in Kyma-Test and Kyma-Integration global accounts.
+4. Run `managed-kyma-migration.sh` for all SKRs in Kyma-Test and Kyma-Integration global accounts.
+5. Verify if the migration worked as expected.
+6. Run `managed-kyma-migration.sh` for the whole Canary landscape.
 7. Verify if the migration worked as expected.
-8. Run `managed-kyma-migration.sh` for the whole Canary landscape.
-9. Verify if the migration worked as expected.

 ### Prod